Johannes Justus Rein: Writings

-He wrote Japan, nach Reisen und Studien (2 volumes, 1881–86), which was translated into English, under the title, Japan: travels and researches undertaken at the cost of the Prussian government (1884), as was also his book on Japanese industries (1889).
+Rein wrote Japan, nach Reisen und Studien (2 volumes, 1881–86), which was translated into English, under the title, Japan: travels and researches undertaken at the cost of the Prussian government (1884), as was also his book The Industries of Japan.
+Together with an Account of its Agriculture, Forestry, Arts, and Commerce: from Travels and Researches Undertaken at the Cost of the Russian Government (1889).
 Another work was Columbus und seine vier Reisen nach Westen (“Columbus and his four trips to the West,” 1892).
+Rein revised his first book in 1905 working with his student Yamasaki Naomasa (1870–1929) who had also studied under Albrecht Penck (1858–1945) in Vienna.
+Naomasa later became a professor of geography at the Imperial Tokyo University.